-If you have children and travel much, you’ll want to know about the best car sick remedies for kids out there today.
+If you have children and travel much, you'll want to know what's available when it comes to car sick remedies for kids.
+Which car sick medicine works the best?

 There's nothing like having a kid who gets carsick.
 It's not fun, believe me.
 But being prepared is the best way to avoid an on the road disaster.
 It can make travel easier for you and more comfortable for your child.
 Plus hopefully keep your car cleaner by avoiding any on-the-road disasters.

 You probably already know what to look for when it comes to car sickness symptoms, but here's a refresher:

 Even if you're child has never been car sick, you never know when it's going to strike unexpectedly for the first time.
 Having a few things on hand just in case really is a good idea.